Implement Stack with Queue, Implement Queue with Stack

 self.top_elem = x

-# remove the top element of the stack and return it
+# Removes the element on top of the stack and returns that element

 def top(self) -> int: